About the Program

 HiTS Community

-All members of the HiTS community are actively engaged in career development and training and we provide multiple coaching and training opportunities in these areas.
-Many of our technical staff are also pursuing advanced degrees, including MSc degrees through the Harvard Extension School.
+All HiTS members engage in career development and training, and we provide multiple coaching and training opportunities in these areas.
+Many of our technical staff are also pursuing advanced degrees, such as MSc degrees through the Harvard Extension School.